Fall 2015 Enrollment

 Financial Aid Breakdown 2014-2015

-77% of full-time first-time undergraduates receiving student loan aid
+85% of full-time, first-time undergraduates awarded student loan aid

-$16,699 Average amount of federal, state, local, or institutional grant aid received
+$17,712 Average amount of federal, state, local, or institutional grant aid awarded

-$6,068 Average amount of student loan aid received by full-time first-time undergraduates
+$6,708 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Dominican College is strongly committed to enrolling qualified students, regardless of their financial means.
 Financing an education is a challenge that all families face.
 It is also one of the best investments that a family will ever make.
 The College provides a range of scholarships and need-based aid.